 - have individual needs not being met in a traditional setting.

-The State School Aid Act, Section 101(9) [MCL 388.1701], permits the State Superintendent to waive the minimum number of hours and days of pupil instruction for alternative education programs or other innovative programs approved by the Michigan Department of Education (MDE).
-This waiver can only be granted for alternative education or innovative programs and is not intended for individual students.
+The state School Aid Act, Section 101(9) [MCL 388.1701], permits the State Superintendent to waive the minimum number of hours and days of pupil instruction for alternative education programs or other innovative programs approved by the Michigan Department of Education (MDE).
+This waiver is limited to alternative education or innovative programs and is not intended for individual students, or groups of students within an existing program.